 - ProQuest can act as an agent in registering for copyright.
 It is an option available in the online submission process.
 Again the fee for this service is $55.00 (subject to change), which covers the cost of the copyright registration and the submission of two microfilm copies to the Library of Congress.

-- Students should include a copyright legend © in one of the first pages of their dissertation even if they do not officially register their copyright.
+- Students should include a copyright legend © in the copyright page even if they do not officially register their copyright.